 CJ 25XX3 BASIC LAW ENFORCEMENT/CORRECTIONS - The Police Academy or Basic Corrections Academy in-service training provided for police officers to meet the needs of law enforcement today.
 It provides practical training in note taking, ethics, jurisdiction, law, traffic, arrest, investigation, evidence, firearms, testifying, detention, report writing, race relations, drugs, criminalistics, patrol techniques, communications, photography and contemporary police problems and issues.
 Successful completion of the Basic Police Training Course at most law enforcement training academies will be evaluated, with three hours of elective college credit to be given for each 90 clock hours of academy training.
-A maximum of nine hours of elective college credit may be given to the student designated as: CJ 25033 BASIC LAW ENFORCE-MENT/CORRECTIONS I and/or CJ 25043 Basic Law Enforcement/Corrections II, and/or CJ 25003 Basic Law Enforcement/Corrections III.
+A maximum of nine hours of elective college credit may be given to the student designated as: CJ 25033 BASIC LAW ENFORCE-MENT/CORRECTIONS I and/or CJ 25043 Basic Law Enforcement/Corrections III.